Financial Order Divorce: Do I Need One When Divorcing?

 Types of Orders

-Consent Orders If an agreement on asset divorce can be reached, it can be made into a Consent Order and submitted to the court for approval.
+Financial Consent Order If an agreement on asset divorce can be reached, it can be made into a Consent Order and submitted to the court for approval.
 This order is for couples with more complex financial settlements.

 Property Adjustment These orders redistribute property ownership between the parties.